dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Christian Seberino:**
  now i'm curious i have a
-question why besides being magnanimous why would why would you two want to help think grow the mining community because doesn't that mean less money more competition for you guys
+question why besides being magnanimous why would you two want to help think grow the mining community because doesn't that mean less money more competition for you guys